adamreidsmith/QML-for-Building-Detection/README.md

 - **Search algorithm**: Grid search was used on an extensive search space covering all hyperparameters for each model
 - **Weak learners**: QSVMs trained on small subsets of the training set were used as weak learners of ensemble algorithms
 - **Model training**: Each model was trained using 3-fold cross-validation on the training set
-- **Movel evaluation**: [Matthew's correlation coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) used as an evaluation metric to accurately evaluate models in the presence of class imbalance
+- **Model evaluation**: [Matthew's correlation coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) used as an evaluation metric to accurately evaluate models in the presence of class imbalance
 - **Results (MCC)**:
   - QSVM and QBoost generally outperfromed equivalent classical models (SVM and AdaBoost)
   - QBoost algorithm achieved best overall performance